 Age, experience and unexpected events are usually the catalysts that redefine what makes us happy.

 Happiness In Hindsight

 My mom and I had a big argument when I visited her one weekend shortly after she and my dad divorced.
 She’d moved about an hour away from where I lived and was working a part-time job at the VFW Hall on bingo night–which happened to be the night I arrived.
 She wanted me to go with her.

-In hindsight, it was a simple request and her only motive was that she wanted her friends to meet the daughter she talked about so often.
-But to me, in the wisdom of my early twenties, it was an evening in a smoke-filled room with old people – in my mind, anyone over thirty was old and I’m allergic to smoke.
-Also, I never won playing bingo, so that wasn’t a big draw.
+In hindsight, it was a simple request, and her only motive was that she wanted her friends to meet the daughter she talked about so often.
+But to me, in the wisdom of my early twenties, it was an evening in a smoke-filled room with old people.
+In my mid-twenties mind, anyone over thirty was old, and I’m allergic to smoke.
+Also, I never won playing bingo, so needless to say, I wasn’t stoked about Bingo Night.

 I tried to explain to her that I didn’t have anything in common with anyone there – and that they didn’t have anything in common with me.
 I didn’t see that as a bad thing, just a truthful observation.
 She felt I was being pretentious.
 We compromised and I went for an hour or so, but I just went through the motions to appease her instead of embracing the experience.